 There are presently no open calls for submissions.

-Throughout the year, we publish works online and also produce two thematic anthologies, both in print and later online.
+- Throughout the year, we publish works online and also produce two thematic anthologies, both in print and later online.
 Submissions will be carefully reviewed, but responses may take several months.
 We are an all volunteer staff.
 Please do let us know immediately if you have found another venue for your work.

-Although we don't pay our writers for pieces published online, we do offer a contributor copy (when budget permits) for works published in print.
+- Although we don't pay our writers for pieces published online, we do offer a contributor copy (when budget permits) for works published in print.

-When you publish with Aster(ix) you agree to grant us first serial rights.
+- When you publish with Aster(ix) you agree to grant us first serial rights.
 Once your piece is published, rights revert back to you and you can republish it.
 We just ask you to give Aster(ix) credit.